-Analysis | Trump and allies launch yet another woeful voter fraud theory in Nevada
+Analysis | Trump and allies pitch yet another woeful voter-fraud theory in Nevada

-“Big victory moments ago in the State of Nevada,” Trump said, adding that the “County Commissioner race, on same ballot as President, just thrown out because of large scale voter discrepancy.
+“Big victory moments ago in the State of Nevada,” Trump tweeted, adding that the “County Commissioner race, on same ballot as President, just thrown out because of large scale voter discrepancy.
 Clark County officials do not have confidence in their own election security.
 Major impact!”

-Other Trump allies went even further.
-His former acting director of national intelligence, Richard Grenell, stated late Monday that “they just threw out 153k ballots for a County Commission race because of fear of fraud.”
-By Tuesday morning, he upped the ante even further and claimed it wasn’t just fear of fraud
+Trump allies went even further.
+Richard Grenell, his former acting director of national intelligence, stated late Monday that “they just threw out 153k ballots for a County Commission race because of fear of fraud.”
+By Tuesday morning, he upped the ante even further and claimed that it wasn’t just fear of fraud.

 The argument is basically: If this result can’t be trusted, how can the results in the presidential race be?
 Nevada is one of several closely decided states, and the Trump campaign is pursuing legal action there.
-Trump and Grenell even suggestively alluded to the fact that the presidential race also appeared on those ballots, apparently suggesting those votes are now in question, too.
+Trump and Grenell even alluded to the fact that the presidential race also appeared on those ballots, apparently suggesting that those votes are now in question, too.

 The language they use, though, is highly misleading and sometimes demonstrably false.

 At issue is a race for the Clark County Commission, where 153,000 ballots were indeed cast.
-There are discrepancies with some of them, but only a very limited number — 139, to be exact.
-That represents less than one-10th of 1 percent of the votes.
+There are discrepancies with a very limited number of them — 139, to be exact.
+That represents less than one-tenth of 1 percent of the votes.

 The reason they have moved to redo the election is because the current margin of victory is also exceedingly small — just 10 votes, or less than one-100th of 1 percent.
-Elections officials in Nevada have a history of holding redo special elections in smaller races when the results are so tight and they might not have confidence that they can resolve the discrepancies.
+Election officials in Nevada have a history of holding redo special elections in smaller races when the results are so tight and they may not have confidence that they can resolve the discrepancies.
 They did so most recently in a 2018 Republican primary for the county commission in which the margin was four votes.

-In other words, it’s highly misleading to say that 153,00 votes are being “thrown out.”
-That makes it sound like those ballots might be invalid.
+In other words, it’s highly misleading to say that 153,000 votes are being “thrown out.”
+That makes it sound as though those ballots may be invalid.
 In fact, a minuscule number of them are in question, but the margin of victory is even more minuscule.
 There is no reason to doubt the validity of the vast, vast majority of votes, which will still apply in the other races on the ballot.

 The second key point is that, even among this smaller group of votes, there is no evidence of fraud.
-Clark County Registrar of Voters Joe Gloria noted Monday that discrepancies are common and are generally not fraud.
-The percentage of discrepancies countywide is almost identical to the number in this specific race, with 936 of them.
-Even if you extrapolated that on to the entire state, it would account for about 1,500 disputed votes — far shy of Joe Biden’s 33,600-vote margin.
+Joe Gloria, the Clark County registrar, noted Monday that discrepancies are common and are generally not fraud.
+The number of discrepancies countywide is almost identical to the number in this specific race, with 936 of them.
+Even if that were extrapolated to the entire state, it would account for about 1,500 disputed votes — far shy of President-elect Joe Biden’s 33,600-vote margin.

-Gloria did identify six voters who were recorded as voting twice, but he emphasized even that isn’t clearly because of fraud.
-“We don’t know if that’s fraud yet,” Gloria said, according to NSNV-TV.
-“We’re gonna get investigators on that.
-We’ll talk to these folks and it might be an elderly person who inadvertently did it."
+Gloria did identify six people who were recorded as voting twice, but he emphasized that even that isn’t clearly because of fraud.
+“We don’t know if that’s fraud yet,” he said, according to NSNV-TV.
+“We’re going to get investigators on that.
+We’ll talk to these folks and it might be an elderly person who inadvertently did it.”

-What’s more, even the Trump-supporting GOP candidate in the race, Stavros Anthony, does not back up the suggestions of fraud.
+What’s more, even Stavros Anthony, the Trump-supporting GOP candidate in the race, does not back up the suggestions of fraud.
 His campaign manager, Lisa Mayo-DeRiso, told the Nevada Independent after Trump’s tweet Monday that Anthony’s campaign “has never subscribed to the conspiracy side of that.”

 “What we’ve consistently talked about is human error,” Mayo-DeRiso said.
 “I don’t care if you’re counting ballots or making pizzas, there’s going to be errors.”